A teenage girl who is allegedly the older of the duo. She is depicted as a peppy, optimistic, and cute girl.

 - You Gotta Have Blue Hair: Or pink hair in Ami's case.

-A 16-year-old girl who is allegedly younger of the duo.
+A teenage girl who is allegedly the younger of the duo.
 She is depicted as a cynical, sarcastic punk rocker.

 - Anime Accent Absence: She does not speak with a Japanese accent.